armandomontanez/bazel_reproducers/flag_group_with_empty_strings/README.md

 # Flag groups with empty strings in `expand_if_*`
-This is NOT production ready.
-It simply forks the generated `local_config_cc` external repository and is not hermetic by any means.

 The key takeaway from this example is that passing an empty string rather than `None` into a `flag_group()` constructor has unexpected behavior.
 More specifically, the empty string is happily literally treated like a string of